Driving in Mexico: All you Need to Know

 The way I love to travel is to reach the main destination by bus or flight and then rent a car from there to explore the surroundings.

 Driving all through Mexico is possible but not always safe.
 There are areas that it’s better to avoid.
-And that’s where I rely on busses or, for longer distances, flights.
+For longer distances, I rely on buses or flights.

 On which side of the road do you drive in Mexico?